Associate Director, Events and Community Programs

 - Oversee the entire event lifecycle including the development of innovative ideas, critical paths and budgets, assignment of responsibilities, management of logistics and execution, and event evaluation.

-- Strategically assess current and emerging trends in event planning, finding opportunities to elevate and enhance community engagement.
-Use market research to identify needs and interests of constituents to provide thoughtful, relevant and strategic programming.
+- Use market research to identify the needs and interests of constituents to provide thoughtful, relevant and strategic programming.

-- Research suppliers, negotiate quotes, communicate and oversee deliverables and assess work.
-Ensure competitive prices based on multiple events and regularly test out new suppliers where appropriate.
+- Research suppliers, negotiate quotes, approve invoices and expenditures, communicate and oversee deliverables and assess work.
+Ensures competitive prices based on multiple events and regularly tests out new suppliers where appropriate.

 - Collaborate with internal and/or external communications teams to develop content for event marketing materials and promotions.